tanyanaheta/toxic-content-bias-audit/README.md

 ---

 ## 📌 Overview
 This project evaluated the fairness of a pre-trained toxicity detection system (Detoxify) by measuring its performance across identity subgroups using the Civil Comments dataset.
-We analyzed disparities in false positive rates, recall, and fairness metrics like Equal Opportunity and Demographic Parity.
+Analyzed disparities in false positive rates, recall, and fairness metrics like Equal Opportunity and Demographic Parity.

 ## 🧠 Techniques & Tools
 `Fairness Auditing` · `FPR/TPR Parity` · `Subgroup Analysis` · `Visualization` · `Pandas` · `Matplotlib` · `Jupyter`